radharamanaa/studentsbooks/README.md

 # studentsbooks
+Please find a working video on https://vimeo.com/541343329 as of 25 April 2021.
+This project is still in Development.

 This project uses thymeleaf as View Resolver, hibernate as the JPA Vendor and Spring Data JPA for its data requirements.
 This application has a librarian login in which he can issue books to the students.
 This application is intended to be very simple.